dmarkrollins/sequent/README.md

 <img src="/private/actions.jpg" width="400">

 ### Tools

+Sequent has a few tools to make sure your retros be the best they can be.

 - Sort - sort the retro board by votes descending
 - Freeze - toggle allowing new retro items to be created
 - Show Completed - toggle showing completed items